099ersf2/099ersf2/README.md

 I have a wide variety of skills in different programming languages including HTML, JavaScript, Lua/LuaU, and C#.

-I also have skills such as UI design, 3D modeling, project managment, and montization.
+I also have skills such as UI design, 3D modeling, project management, and monetization.

 ## Tools
 ![Blender](https://img.shields.io/badge/Blender-%23F5792A.svg?logo=blender&logoColor=white)